zebpalmer/WeatherAlerts/docs/index.rst

 * :ref:`search`

-This progam is maintained by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
+This module is maintained by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
 See my other work at `Zeb Palmer <http://www.zebpalmer.com>`_